mhamzahashim/zbloggingx/content/posts/a-glossary-of-important-seo-terminology-to-know.md

 ### Nofollow Backlink:

 What is a nofollow backlink?
 Nofollow backlink does not pass the authority because the tag rel=” nofollow” in the HTML code of the website tells crawlers not to follow these backlinks.
-Google does not transfer the authority or anchor text across nofollow links.<!--StartFragment-->
+Google does not transfer the authority or anchor text across nofollow links.

 ### Error 404: